Bartolomé Saravi

-Bartolomé Saraví (1797–1862) was an Argentine army officer who toke part in the Argentine War of Independence.
+Bartolomé Saraví (1797–1862) was an Argentine army officer who took part in the Argentine War of Independence.
 He served as General Minister of La Rioja Province, Argentina during the government of Vicente Mota in 1847.

 Biography

 He was born in Buenos Aires, the son of Ramón Saraví and Margarita Melo, belonging to a distinguished Creole family.
 He did his elementary studies in Colegio Nacional de Monserrat, and completed his tertiary studies at the University of Córdoba.
 He served as a militia lieutenant in the Regimiento de Húsares de Buenos Aires, participating in some of the major skirmishes occurred towards the end of the War of Independence.

-He also had an active participation in the Argentine civil wars serving in the ranks of Unitarian Army, and later to the cause of Argentine Confederation..
+He also had an active participation in the Argentine civil wars serving in the ranks of Unitarian Army, and later to the cause of Argentine Confederation.
 In 1840 he was deposed from the post of Juez de paz of Carmen de Areco by order of Hilario Lagos due to disagreements with Juan Manuel de Rosas.
 Years later in 1847 he was appointed to the post of Minister General of La Rioja by then-Governor Vicente Maza, a politician of Federal leaning deposed from office in 1848.

 In 1852 he joined the Ejército Grande participating in the Battle of Caseros against the troops of Juan Manuel de Rosas.